archethic-foundation/archethic-docs/development/testnet/local.md

 Go to http://localhost:4000/explorer/transaction/{TYPE_YOUR_ADDRESS_IN_HEXADECIMAL}

-It should displays some unspent outputs (in the "Ledger inputs" section)
+It should display some unspent outputs (in the "Ledger inputs" section)